 EASE is a structured program

-is a 6-step structured patient-education program.
-Here, the term “structured”
+EASE is a 6-step structured patient-education program.
+These steps are

-specifically refers to the multilayered nature of its action plan, which prescribes
+specifically refers to the multilayered nature of its action plan, wherein

-advantage to using EASE can be found in its precise delineation of a subject’s real
+The advantage to using EASE lies in the precise delineation of a subject’s

 EASE brings to light key issues of daily living